Creating a New Token

 This button rolls out a menu that gives you a series of colored dots, a red X and over 40 different token markers that overlay over the Token image.
 You can use these to show status effects, ailments, or to differentiate multiples of the same Token type.
 You can have multiple Token Markers displaying simultaneously.

-The default position for the Token Markers is across the top of the token, but you can choose to have them run along the bottom, right or left side by going to the Token Bar Colors + Display Settings section on the My settings tab on the Sidebar and selecting the layout from the Marker Position: drop-down menu.
+The default position for the Token Markers is across the top of the token.
+You can choose to have Token Markers run along the bottom, right or left side by going to the Token Bar Colors + Display Settings section on the My settings tab on the Sidebar and selecting the layout from the Marker Position: drop-down menu.

 Token settings are split into Details, GM Notes, and Dynamic Lighting tabs.
 You can seamlessly switch between tabs while editing your token information.
 All changes update in real-time.

 Tokens set to represent a Character will fetch the information found in the Can Be Edited & Controlled By settings in the selected character handout allowing for simple permission assignment.
-Furthermore, setting a token to represent a character allows the token to fetch information from the character handout's Attributes & Abilities for use in the Token Bars.
+Furthermore, when a token represents a character, it can fetch information from the character handout's Attributes & Abilities and utilize it in the Token Bars.

 If a token represents a character you can open the Bio & Info Tab of that character by holding Shift and double-clicking the token.
 Holding Alt while double-clicking the token will instead open the Character Sheet Tab if one is available, otherwise it will open the Attributes & Abilities Tab.